 Early-Pregnancy-Tests.com: Is there a profile of the typical FertilAid user?
 Is there one type of woman that tends to derive most benefit from FertilAid (for example, women trying to conceive later in life, women with PCOS, etc.)?

 Ethan Lynette: Not really.
 To be sure, the most dramatic success stories we hear tend to involve people who have been trying to conceive for years, then do so after a month or two of taking FertilAid.
 Or women with irregular or absent cycles who regain regularity and achieve pregnancy.
-But because of the holistic nature of the product and its focus on improving overall reproductive health, we feel that FertilAid is appropriate for a wide spectrum of trying to conceive women – young women, older women, women with regular or irregular cycles, overweight women, women with PCOS or endometriosis, etc.
+But because of the holistic nature of the product and its focus on improving overall reproductive health, we feel that FertilAid is appropriate for a wide spectrum of trying to conceive women – young women, older women, women with irregular cycles, overweight women, women with PCOS or endometriosis, etc.

 Early-Pregnancy-Tests.com: Why is it recommended that FertilAid not be taken with prescription fertility medications?